seigot/python-learning-journal/README.txt

 ...
 ```

 TestCase2.
-[Success] Search for libraries that close at or after 22:00 on Sunday.
+[Success] Search for libraries that close at or before 22:00 on Sunday.

 ```
 $ python 202603_WeekendLibraryClosingTimeFinder.py